 A new law was enacted on July 1, 2016 regarding reporting suspected abuse of at-risk elders and adults with IDD.
 The list of mandatory reporters includes “Employees, contractors and volunteers operating specialized transportation services for at-risk elders and at-risk adults with IDD”.
 Follow the link below to read the full statute.

-- 2006 – the first time funding flowed into SB 1 program providing $21.5 million distributed through a competitive statewide grant program.
+- First year of transit funding flowed through SB 1 program providing $21.5 million distributed through a competitive statewide grant program.

 - HB02-1310 Transportation Funding – Dedicated 10% of SB97-01 dollars to transit.